Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Preliminaries

 In the rest of the paper, we will use the terms topology and mixing matrix interchangeably.

-For sake of generality, we consider a setting where the mixing matrix may change at each iteration \cite{koloskova20}.
-On the other hand, we assume that the mixing matrices are deterministic, which may require synchronization between nodes.
-Although not considered here for simplicity, extensions to asynchronous versions are possible \cite{Lian2018,koloskova20}.
+For sake of generality, we consider a setting where the mixing matrix may change at each iteration \citep{koloskova20}.
+On the other hand, we assume for simplicity that the mixing matrices are deterministic.
+All our results can however be extended to random mixing matrices, see Appendix~\ref{sec:random-mixing} for details.